Eaton Corporation plc (ETN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

 1971 Renamed Eaton Corporation.
-Simplified corporate identity to reflect broader business scope.
+Simplified the corporate identity to reflect a much broader scope of business following years of acquisitions and diversification.

 1994 Acquired Westinghouse Distribution and Control Business.
-Strengthened position in electrical components and systems.
+A significant move into the electrical components and systems market, which is now the company's largest business segment.

 Eaton Corporation plc (ETN) Ownership Structure